blueraleigh/macroevolution/README.md

 ```

 More detailed documentation and examples can then be found by consulting
-the help file for individual functions.
+the help files of individual functions.